 - 3/4 teaspoon freshly ground pepper

 - Make glaze by whisking all glaze ingredients in a saucepan until sugar dissolves.
-Reserve 1/3 cup glaze mixture, then simmer remaining glaze over med heat until slightly thickened, about 5 minutes.
+Reserve 1/3 cup glaze mixture, then simmer remaining glaze over med-low heat until slightly thickened, about 5 minutes.
 Cover and keep warm.

-- Heat oil in a skillet over med heat; cook onion until golden at the edges.
+- Heat oil in a skillet over med heat; cook onion until soft and starting to brown at the edges.
 Add garlic and cook one more minute.
 Remove from heat and set aside to cool.